David Raya: International career

 After failing to receive a call-up by Spain at youth level, Raya won his maiden international call-up to the senior team for a pair of friendlies in March 2022.
-He made his debut with a start in a 2–1 win over Albania on 26 March and remained an unused substitute in the second match.
-Raya was an unused substitute during the entirety of Spain's victorious 2022–23 UEFA Nations League campaign.
+He made his debut with a start in a 2–1 win over Albania on 26 March, and remained an unused substitute in the second match.
+Raya was also an unused substitute during the entirety of Spain's victorious 2022–23 UEFA Nations League campaign.

-Raya was named in Spain's 2022 World Cup squad, but prior to the team's exit in the round of 16, his only match play during the period came with a second half substitute appearance in a pre-tournament friendly versus Jordan.
+Raya was named in Spain's 2022 FIFA World Cup squad, but prior to the team's exit in the round of 16, his only minutes during this period came with a second-half substitute appearance in a pre-tournament friendly against Jordan on 17 November.

-He was part of the Spain squad that won UEFA Euro 2024.
-He played only one match, starting the final group stage match in a 1–0 win over Albania.
+Raya was part of the Spain squad that won UEFA Euro 2024.
+He played only one match, starting Spain's final group stage fixture against Albania, where he kept a clean sheet in a 1–0 victory.

+On 25 May 2026, Raya was named in Spain’s squad for the 2026 World Cup.
+He was an unused substitute during the entirety of Spain's victorious campaign, again serving as the backup goalkeeper to first-choice Unai Simón.